Code-Screen/Code-Screen.github.io/docs/editing-email-templates.md

 Editing HTML can be easily performed by you or by one of your developer colleagues if you are a non-technical user.
 If this is not an option, then please message on our live chat and we can do this for you.

 Each email template has a set of `substitution variables` that we use to dynamically insert information into the email HTML.<br>
-Examples of these include the candidate's first name, the test time limit, etc.
+Examples of these include the candidate's first name, the assessment time limit, etc.

-Below is a table which shows at which point during the candidate test journey lifecycle each email is sent, and the substitution variables that are used for each:
+Below is a table which shows at which point during the candidate assessment journey lifecycle each email is sent, and the substitution variables that are used for each:

 <table>